Destination: Manchester, England!

 Hello 2014!
 Leaving 2013 behind I embarked on my first trip of the year to Manchester.
 This trip was planned in November to aid my Dissertation as I'm investigating Manchester as a successful Gay tourism destination.
 Booking my train and hotel I waited for the first week of January 2014 to travel north to Manchester.
-Yes, Manchester knew that I would be shameless B!
+Yes, Manchester knew that I would be shameless but mindful!

 I didn't know where to begin, I consulted the Metrolink map and decided to see the Salford Quays and MediaCityUK to get my Manchester trip going.
 Taking the Manchester Metrolink is a piece of cake and it doesn't cost the earth to discover this Mancunian wonder!
 Departing from Manchester Piccadilly Station I took the Metrolink bound for the cobbles of Coronation Street.
 Passing through Deansgate was great I saw lots of Manchester and I had only just stepped off my train from Wolves.
-I would like to say that I'm the type that says 'No' to tourist maps at all costs for I like to make my own mistakes.
+I would like to say that I'm the type that says 'No' to tourist maps at all costs because I like to make my own mistakes.
 I loved Manchester from the very first moment I stepped onto the Metrolink platform at Piccadilly Station for the staff answered my question with a smile and even engaged in conversation for a second, other cities need to take training from the Mancunians!
 I saw my Manchester trip as research!
 Go on MCR?

 In hot pursuit of the Rovers Return pub I chose to get off at the Salford Quays to find MediaCityUK, but by surprise I saw the home of Manchester United Football Club, Old Trafford which stood before me so that was a nice addition to the day.
 You already know that I wasn't in Manchester to see the football!
-Reaching MediaCityUK didn't take too long for I could see the ITV and Coronation Street logo's standing before me across the quay, I wouldn't be permitted entry to the studios but it was good enough to see the studios anyway.
-I walked around the quay I saw the Lowry Theatre and other amenities before seeing the main MediaCityUK headquarters, new home of the BBC.
+Reaching MediaCityUK didn't take too long because I could see the ITV and Coronation Street logo's standing before me across the quay, I wouldn't be permitted entry to the studios but it was good enough to see the studios anyway.
+I walked around the quay I saw the Lowry Theatre and other amenities before seeing the main MediaCityUK headquarters, the new home of the BBC.
 I noticed that everything looked so new, I guess this new out-of-town facility is the future of television production?
 One thing I loved about the BBC side was that The Voice logo could be seen so I can only surmise that Kylie Minogue will be appearing at MediaCityUK for the new series of that show?
+Yes!

 I chose The Printworks over the Arndale Centre.
 I had heard a lot of things about The Printworks from my friend Lucy, so I had high hopes for my visit to The Printworks.
 Once the Withy Grove Printing House, this former Printworks produced publications from its 1873 opening where such newspapers ranged from the Manchester Evening Chronicle to the Daily Mirror until its closure in 1985.
 I wasn't there to buy a newspaper, I actually watched new release Last Vegas, it was a really good film that complemented my day in Manchester and my time spent at The Printworks.
 Boasting several restaurants, a nightclub and a Virgin Active Health Club I guess The Printworks has a lot to offer to visitors and Mancunians alike.
 I really loved The Printworks, If I choose to visit Manchester again in the future I would definitely watch another film at The Printworks!
-I just did things my way in Manchester, let's got back!
+True, I did things my way in Manchester, let's got back!

-I would have to say that Manchester has such a warm feeling, well I mean the people were much nicer than in the West Midlands just in the simplest of ways.
-If I accidentally bumped into some one in the street, like I did as I was walking through Piccadilly Gardens on the way to The Printworks the Mancunian in-question even said sorry to me, now I hate to say this but that wouldn't of happened if I was walking down New Street in Birmingham.
+I would have to say that Manchester gave me such a warm feeling, well I mean the people were much nicer than in the West Midlands just in the simplest of ways.
+If I accidentally bumped into some one in the street, like I did as I was walking through Piccadilly Gardens on the way to The Printworks the Mancunian in-question even said sorry to me, now I hate to say this but that wouldn't have happened if I was walking down New Street in Birmingham.
 I have to say that Piccadilly Gardens looked great in the early evening sky, I had just finished watching Last Vegas at the Odeon at The Printworks and I have to say that I loved the golden lights that sat in the trees that I walked past, considering I don't care for Christmas lights I was quite impressed!
 Manchester, you're doing very well!
-Leave the cinema out, I went back to my Premier Inn hotel to get ready for the night ahead!
+Leave the cinema out, I went back to my Premier Inn to get ready for the night ahead!
 I had research to conduct!
 Manchester had showed me a great day so far but my night was going to be shameless!
+Yes!

 Dressed to impress I made my way down to the Village to partake in some research, I chose Rembrandt's where I saw Belinda Scandal perform her cabaret show.
 It was nice not to have my phone with me so I didn't have a clue what the time was, as the clock struck 1 am in the morning I left Rembrandt's for AXM.
 AXM was slightly quieter than Rembrandt's but it was all an experience!
-I wasn't satisfied with my night until I had thrown some shapes on the dancefloor so I traded AXM for the New Union on Princess Street.
+I wasn't satisfied with my night until I had thrown some shapes on the dance-floor so I traded AXM for the New Union on Princess Street.
 I had a great time at the New Union for I enjoyed a few drinks and danced to my hearts content, I must say that I'm pleased I chose to party at the New Union for it was a down-to-earth venue that didn't take itself to seriously unlike some of the other super-clubs!
 I suppose it being the first weekend after New Year's made some places quiet, that wasn't a problem for me!
 Lunch next time at VIA Manchester sounds like a plan!
 You haven't seen the last of me!
+No, MC!

 It's Got To Be Manchester!